scholarslab/scholarslab.github.io/collections/_posts/2016-12-16-working-with-an-archive-of-the-now.md

 title: Working with an Archive of the ‘Now’
 category: essay
 tags:
-- social media
+- about-social-media
 - dataset
-- grad student research
+- grad-student-research
 - praxis
 - dash-amerikan
-- media studies
+- media-studies
 ---

 Given our subject matter for the 2016-17 Praxis cohort, we recognized early on that we would be grappling with a very different sort of archive than we’ve grown accustomed to as humanists.
 Instead of the stacks, journal databases, manuscripts, and historical objects, we’d have to take a serious look at Facebook, Instagram, Vine, Snapchat, and Twitter.
 The following is a brief summary of some of our efforts with Twitter, a platform which we realized early on would be key in meaningfully keeping up with the Kardashians.